List of Transjakarta corridors: Rental apartment feeder

-The feeder is for low-class income people of Rental Apartment (Rusunawa).
+The service is for low-class income people of Rental Apartment (Rumah Susun Sederhana Sewa, Rusunawa).
 With the ID Card for adult or KJP (Kartu Jakarta Pintar) for student, the service is free, but not for the accompanying person.
 The first route from Tanjung Priok to Rusunawa Marunda (10A) has been operated starting on January 17, 2016, followed by the other 9 feeders that connects Rusunawa Daan Mogot, Rusunawa Tambora, Rusunawa Kapuk Muara, Rusunawa Flamboyan, Rusunawa Cipinang Besar Selatan, Rusunawa Buddha Tzu Chi, Rusunawa Pulogebang, Rusunawa Pinus Elok, and Rusunawa Rawa Bebek.
 All rental apartment feeder routes are classified as non-BRT routes, but some are partially integrated into BRT system while others are fully disintegrated from.

 The routes that are partially integrated with the BRT system are: